documize/community/README.md

 [Community+ edition: v4.1.1](https://www.documize.com/community/downloads)

-The Community+ edition is the enterprise-ready offering with advanced capabilities and customer support:
+The Community+ edition is the "Enterprise" offering with advanced capabilities and customer support:

 - content approval workflows
 - content organization by label, space and category